zihui1220/digital-loom-weaving/README.md

-# Digital Loom: Collaborative Generative Weaving
+# Digital Loom Weaving

 ### Live Demo: (https://digital-loom-weaving.onrender.com)

 ## Project Concept
-"Digital Loom" is a networked generative art piece that explores collective aesthetics.
+"Digital Loom Weaving" is a networked generative art piece that explores collective aesthetics.
 By translating individual touch/mouse interactions into a synchronized grid-based tapestry, the work investigates how algorithmic structures can organize random human inputs into a unified visual order.

 ## Technical Features
 * **Real-time Sync**: Built with **Socket.io** for low-latency multi-user interaction.